Informatik-Projekt-Kurs/documentation/docs/development/development-principles/frontend.md

-# Frontend Development Principles
+# Frontend Development Methods

 ## Component Architecture
-Next.js and React use a component-based architecture where UI elements are broken down into reusable, isolated pieces.
-This approach enhances maintainability, reusability, and testing capabilities.
+[Next.js](https://nextjs.org) and [React](https://react.dev) use a component-based architecture where UI elements are broken down into reusable, isolated pieces.
+This approach improves maintainability, reusability, and testing capabilities.
+Testing in the frontend was not covered in this project, but the architecture is designed to support it.

 ### Server vs Client Components
-Next.js 13+ introduces a differentiation between server and client components:
+[Next.js 13+](https://nextjs.org/blog/next-13) introduces a differentiation between server and client components:

 - **Server Components:** <br>
   These are the default in the App Router.
 They render on the server, reduce client-side JavaScript, and can directly access backend resources: